To put it simply, stress is when a person is feeling the strain and pressure of something that has a negative effect on them.

 We all experience stress at some point in our lives but taking care of an ailing parent is especially difficult and can drain energy from the happiest of people.

-People that are not in a caring role cannot understand what we are experiencing and, in turn, we don’t want to burden others with our problems.
+People that are not in a caring role cannot fully understand what we are experiencing and, in turn, we feel that we don’t want to burden others with our problems.

 Other factors add to the mixture such as lack of finances, your social life dwindles or you may feel worthless.

 While it is ok to talk to family members and friends one should consider seeking professional help.

 There are many factors that are causing this but, this one is also a drainer; watching a loved one suffer.

 If this is the case then (excuse the pun!); don’t stress! we’re here for you and have some suggestions to help you get back on top.

 What Can I do?